sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 #### Change Advisory Board (CAB)

-A sub-committee to the Operations and Change-Management Committee (OCMC), is madated with the responsibility to analyze upcoming changes and release schedules for potential impacts that require additional oversight or intervention.
+A sub-committee to the Operations and Change-Management Committee (OCMC), is mandated with the responsibility to analyse upcoming changes and release schedules for potential impacts that require additional oversight or intervention.

 #### Architecture Review Committee (ARC)